3DOM-FBK/deep-image-matching/docs/getting_started.md

 - `high`: the images are matched at the original resolution (default)
 - `highest`: the images are upsampled by a factor of 2 by using a bicubic interpolation.
 - `medium`: the images are downsampled by a factor of 2 by using the OpenCV pixel-area approach ([cv2.INTER_AREA](https://docs.opencv.org/4.x/da/d54/group__imgproc__transform.html#gga5bb5a1fea74ea38e1a5445ca803ff121acf959dca2480cc694ca016b81b442ceb)).
-- `low`: the images are downsampled by a factor of 4.
+- `low`: the images are downsampled by a factor of 4 by using the OpenCV pixel-area approach.
-- `lowest`: the images are downsampled by a factor of 8.
+- `lowest`: the images are downsampled by a factor of 8 by using the OpenCV pixel-area approach.

 ### Tiling

-If images have a high resolution (e.g., larger than 2000 px) and you do not want to downsample them (e.g., to avoid loosing accuracy in feature detection), it may be useful to carry out the matching by dividing the images into regular tiles.
+If images have a high resolution (e.g., larger than 3000 px, but this limit depends on the memory of your GPU) and you do not want to downsample them (e.g., to avoid loosing accuracy in feature detection), it may be useful to carry out the matching by dividing the images into regular tiles.
 This can be done by specifying the tiling approach with the `--tiling` option in the CLI.
 If you want to run the matching by tile, you can choose different approaches for selecting the tiles to be matched.
 Available options are:

 - `None`: no tiling is applied (default)
-- `preselection`: images are divided into a regular grid of size 2400x2400 px and the features are extracted from each tile separately on all the images.
+- `preselection`: images are divided into a regular grid of size 2400x2000 px and the features are extracted from each tile separately on all the images.
 For the matching, each image pair is first matched at a low resolution to select which are the tiles that most likely see the same scene and therefore are good candidates to be matched.
 Then, the selected candidate tiles are matched at full resolution.
 This is the recommended option for most of the cases as it allows for a significantly reduction in processing time compared to the `exhaustive` approach.
-- `grid`: the images are divided into a regular grid of size 2400x2400 px for feature extraction.
+- `grid`: the images are divided into a regular grid of size 2400x2000 px for feature extraction.
 The matching is carried out by matching the tiles in the same position in the grid (e.g., the tile in the top-left corner of the first image is matched with the tile in the top-left corner of the second image).
 This method is recommended only if the images are taken from the same point of view and the camera is not rotated.
-- `exhaustive`: the images are divided into a regular grid of size 2400x2400 px to extract the features.
+- `exhaustive`: the images are divided into a regular grid of size 2400x2000 px to extract the features.
 The matching is carried out by matching all the possible combinations of tiles (brute-force).
 This method can be very slow for large images or in combination with the `highest` quality option and, in some cases, it may lead to error in the geometric verification if too many wrong matches are detected.

 To control the tile size and the tile overlap, refer to the [Advanced configuration](#advanced-configuration) section.